 20. Serbia, through its Ministry of Foreign Affairs, notified Bulgaria (by letter dated 13 November 2013), Montenegro (by letter dated 11 November 2013), and North Macedonia (by letter dated 13 November 2013) about the Energy Strategy.
 Furthermore, on 25 November 2013, Bosnia and Herzegovina, which, at that time, was not yet a Party to the Protocol, also received notification regarding the Strategy.
 With the notification to each concerned State, Serbia transmitted the draft Energy Strategy and the Report on Strategic Environmental Assessment for the Republic of Serbia Energy Strategy up to 2050 with Projections up to 2030 (SEA report on Energy Strategy).
 According to the information available to the Committee, Serbia requested Bulgaria and North Macedonia to provide “their written assessment of the said documents by 1 December 2013”.

 21. On several occasions (including by letters dated 26 July 2016 and 24 June 2020), Serbia declared that it had also notified Croatia, Hungary and Romania, without, however, providing the Committee with copies of those notifications despite the repeated requests of the Committee.
 For their part, Hungary (letter of 12 July 2017), Croatia (letter of 19 July 2017) and Romania (letter of 9 May 2017) informed the Committee that they had not, to that date, been notified by Serbia about the Energy Strategy under article 10 of the Protocol.
-In their responses to the Committee’s letters dated 20 December 2018, Croatia (letter of 8 February 2019), Hungary (letter of 15 February 2019) and Romania (letter of 15 February 2019) did not provide clear statements as to whether they had requested a notification regarding the Energy Strategy from Serbia under article 10 (1) of the Protocol.

 22. According to Bosnia and Herzegovina, it responded to Serbia on 29 November 2013 “giving its positive opinion of” the environmental report on the Energy Strategy.

-23. A letter sent though the Embassy of the Republic of Serbia to Bulgaria, dated 13 November 2013, reached the Ministry responsible for Environment in Bulgaria on 2 December 2013.
+23. A letter sent through the Embassy of the Republic of Serbia to Bulgaria, dated 13 November 2013, reached the Ministry responsible for Environment in Bulgaria on 2 December 2013.
 In its response to Serbia, dated 20 January 2014, Bulgaria informed Serbia, pursuant to article 10 (3) of the Protocol, that there was no need for it to participate in the transboundary procedure with regard to the Energy Strategy as, based on its assessment of the documents provided by Serbia, Bulgaria had concluded that a significant impact on environment and human health on the territory of Bulgaria was not likely.
 Bulgaria expressed its wish to be notified in the future under the Convention of any proposed activities foreseen in the Strategy that were likely to cause a significant adverse transboundary environmental or health impact.

 24. Montenegro indicted that it did not wish to participate in the transboundary procedure concerning the Energy Strategy, without providing to the Committee with details of its communication with Serbia.